bep/poormanscdn/README.md

 If `SigRequired` is set to true in your configuration, poormanscdn will only allow downloads with signed URLs.
 See `client/sign.go` (Go) and `client/python/poormanscdn/__init__.py` (Python) for sample implementations.
 There is a Go tool in `client/go/pcdn` that allows you to sign URLs from the command line.

+Note: signed URLs are Virtual Host specific.
+The URLs below would only be valid for Virtual Host `myvirtualhostsdomain.com`.

 **Dowload URL signing using Python**

 ```python